 The Craighead County Public Health Department is open from 8:00 a.m. until 4:30 p.m. for testing.
 The department offers pre- and post-test counseling as well as HIV testing.
-The cost of the service is \$5.00 which pays the record maintenance fee.
+Fees are on a sliding scale.
+However, patients should bring their Medicaid, Medicare or private insurance cards with them.
 The Public Health Department can be contacted by calling 933-4585.
-Offices are located in the Arkansas Services Center on 611 E Washington Ave, Ste B, Jonesboro, AR 72401.
+Offices are located at 611 E Washington Ave, Ste B, Jonesboro, AR 72401.

 An individual who desires testing should allow about one hour for the procedure because precounseling is extensive.
+Appointments are required.

-The Public Health Department will provide the Hepatitis B vaccine for persons up to age 19.
+The Public Health Department will provide the Hepatitis B vaccine for persons up to age 18.
 They will not provide testing for Hepatitis B.